Eschatologue/CM_wiki/docs/class/cleric/light.md

 When a creature that you can see within 30 feet of yourself makes an attack eoll, you can take a **:rsc-r: Reaction**{ .rsc } to impose Disadvantage on the attack roll, causing a light to flare before it hits or misses.

 You can use this feature a number of times equal to your Wisdom modifier (minimum of once).
-You regain all expended uses when you finish a Long Rest.
+You regain all expended uses when you finish a **:rest-long: Long Rest**.

 ### Level 6: Improved Warding Flare

-You regain all expended use of your Warding Flare when you finish a Short or Long Rest.
+You regain all expended use of your Warding Flare when you finish a **:rest-short: Short** or **:rest-long: Long Rest**.

 In addition, whenever you use Warding Flare, you can give thet arger of the triggering attack a number of Temporary Hit Points equal to 2d6 plus your Wisdom Modifier.